rice-eclipse/karca/doc/lessons.md

 ## Future design improvements

 - Switch to 5V rail-to-rail opamps to simplify the design and reduce the number of diodes.
+  Consider OPA4196 for a drop-in replacement to LM324.

+- To reduce ratsnesting in the layout, switch to having full "pipelines" on the same quad-amp circuit.

+- Add unity-gain amps on the shunt values in order to prevent the impedance of the amplifier from letting current leak in from the PT.

-- We can cut the 10V line and substitute using 12V to power the pressure transducers and amplifiers.
+- We can cut the 10V line and substitute using 12V to power the pressure transducers.

 - Redo the external wiring to have ground always on pin 1.